M-T3K/M88K/README.md

 ## Release Notes

+Only information about the last 3 updates are here.
 For more in-depth information, check our [changelog](https://github.com/M-T3K/M88K/blob/master/CHANGELOG.md).

 ### 0.0.5 - 07/12/18
 - Basic Syntax Highlighting Added